jc-ha/js101/lesson_2/pedac.md

 - develop a mental model like a summary of the entire problem, the what and not the how yet

 # Examples/Test Cases
-come up with actual examples that validate our understanding and confirm we are going in the right direction also provide edge cases, like if iterating over numbers, the edge cases may be the ends of the range of numbers, typical edge cases involve negatives or zero
+-come up with actual examples that validate our understanding and confirm we are going in the right direction -also provide edge cases, like if iterating over numbers, the edge cases may be the ends of the range of numbers, typical edge cases involve negatives or zero

 # Data Structure
 determine what data structure you can work with to convert input to output